Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 On a computer, hover your mouse over a link and look at the bottom of your browser, it will tell you where the link goes.
 If the beginning of the URL shows a different URL than the one at the top of your browser (the site you're at), you are going to a link outside of the site.
 </p>
 <p>
-Advertising is the way most websites make money, and ad sectionson sites are everywhere.
+Advertising is the way most websites make money, and ad sections on sites are everywhere.
 Although a lot of these advertised articles seem harmless, they have been known to lead to phishing sites that trick you into giving them your data or your money, or malicious sites that install something on your computer using an exploit so that they can steal your data later.
 </p>
 </div>
 </details>